Norchad Omier

-Norchad Omier (born 28 August 2001) is a Nicaraguan college basketball player for Miami Hurricanes of the Atlantic Coast Conference.
-He previously played for the Arkansas State Red Wolves of the Sun Belt Conference (SBC).
+Norchad Bascom Omier Rojas (born 28 August 2001) is a Nicaraguan professional basketball player, He currently plays for the Cleveland Charge of the NBA G League.
+He played college basketball for the Arkansas State Red Wolves, Miami Hurricanes and Baylor Bears.

-Early life and high school career
+Early life

 A native of Bluefields, Nicaragua, Omier grew up playing several sports, including baseball.
 He started playing basketball by the age of 13 after a local coach noticed his height.
 Omier trained at La Academica de Basketball Bluefields in his hometown.
 He explored professional opportunities in Mexico before joining Miami Prep in Miami, Florida on a full scholarship.
 Omier averaged 26.7 points and 20.3 rebounds per game, and recorded 40 points and 17 rebounds against IMG Academy.
 He committed to play college basketball for Arkansas State over offers from Iona, Mercer, UMBC and Marist, and became the first Nicaraguan to sign an NCAA Division I basketball scholarship.
-He joined the Red Wolves under Spanish-speaking head coach Mike Balado, who was mentored by Miami Prep founder Art Alvarez.
+He joined the Red Wolves under Spanish-speaking head coach Mike Balado.

 College career

 On 16 January 2021, Omier posted a freshman season-high 22 points and 17 rebounds in a 93–72 win against Louisiana–Monroe.
 As a freshman, he averaged 12.6 points and 12.3 rebounds per game, earning First Team All-Sun Belt and Freshman of the Year honors.
 Omier became the fourth Division I freshman since the 1992–93 season to average at least 12 points and 12 rebounds.
 At the conclusion of the 2021-22 regular season, Omier was named Sun Belt Player of the Year and Defensive Player of the Year.
+He transferred to Miami (Florida) and averaged 13.1 points and 10 rebounds per game as a junior.

+Professional career

+After going undrafted in the 2025 NBA draft, Omier joined the Cleveland Cavaliers for the 2025 NBA Summer League.
+He was waived by the Cavs, but then added to the training camp roster of the Cavs' NBA G League affiliate, the Cleveland Charge.